81 Important agile terminologies you need to know

 A facilitator is a person who chooses or is assigned the responsibility of leading a meeting.

-20. Frequent Releases
+20. Frequent releases

 An Agile team frequently releases its product into the hands of end-users, listening to feedback, whether critical or appreciative.

-21. Given When Then
+21. Given when then

 The Given-When-Then formula is a template for building acceptance tests for a User Story: (Given) some background, (When) some action is taken, (Then) a specific set of observable outcomes should be attained.

-22. Incremental Development
+22. Incremental development

 In an Agile setting, incremental development is when each consecutive version of a product is functional and builds on the preceding version by adding user-visible features.

-23. Information Radiators
+23. Information radiators

 Any number of visual displays that a team initiates in an obvious location so that all team members may see the most up-to-date information at a glance is referred to as an “information radiator.”